data-lessons/gapminder-R/09-regression.md

 > ## Learning Objectives {.objectives}
 >
-> * Understand how to execute and interpret basic statistical models.
+> * Understand how to execute and interpret basic statistical models
->
+> * Learn to querry and extract from lists
+> * Use `broom` to work with models

 ### Linear models